 Daytona Flea Market

 WHERE: Daytona Beach, Florida, United States of America

 WHEN: Friday until Sunday, between 9 AM to 5 PM, all year round

 The Daytona Flea Market is a unique experience that you are sure to enjoy.
-It is one of the best places to hunt for treasures as there are regularly over eight hundred vendors with booths at this market.
-It is open from Friday until Sunday year round and is held at a complex that measures 30 acres.
+It is one of the best places to hunt for treasure as there are regularly over 800 vendors with stalls at this market.
+It is open from Friday until Sunday, all year round, and is held at a complex that measures 30 acres.
 If you are a racing fan, this is one flea market that you must visit as it is well known for its racing memorabilia.
-It is also a great place to visit to score some fresh local produce and is a favorite of localvores who live in the area.
-While it might not be on the beach, the beach is just a quick drive or walk away and the weather is nice year round which makes visiting the Daytona Flea Market something that you will actually enjoy.
-In addition, if you happen to visit on the first Saturday of the month you will be able to see a car show where you check out vintage race cars.
+It is also a great place to visit to source some fresh local produce and is a favourite of locavores who live in the area.
+While it might not be on the beach, the beach is just a quick drive or walk away and the weather is nice all year round, which makes visiting the Daytona Flea Market something that you will really enjoy.
+In addition, if you happen to visit on the first Saturday of the month, you will be able to see a car show where you can check out vintage racing cars.
 This flea market is rated the #1 in the United States.